 Sun Thai Restaurant

 Hong Kong has some fantastic cheap Thai food, and while Sun Thai isn't the absolute cheapest it does offer good service in swanky surroundings for a pretty cheap price.
 For Hong Kong this is also a big space and they are used to dealing with both large groups and kids.
 The food is fantastic, from the red and green curries that you would expect, to locally sourced seafood given a Thai twist.
-You may need to book at weekends.

 Best Buy: Baked mussels Thai style HK$98